KATT/google-contact-delete-birthdays/README.md

 - 🗑️ Selectively delete birthday data from contacts
 - 🎨 Modern, responsive UI built with Next.js and Shadcn UI
 - 🔒 Privacy-first: No data stored on servers

+## Note

+This project was mainly vibe coded, so please don't judge the code quality